pairingwg/bls_standard/draft-boneh-bls-signature.md

 # Introduction

-A signature scheme is a fundamental cryptographic primitive used on the Internet that is used to protect integrity of communication.
+A signature scheme is a fundamental cryptographic primitive used on the Internet and beyond that is used to protect authenticity and integrity of communication.
 Only holder of the secret key can sign messages, but anyone can verify the signature using the associated public key.